alchambron/THP-TheGossipProject-1/README.md

 ## The Gossip Project
 The Gossip Project is a project of a website to be able to publish a gossip about someone.
-The Objectives is to learn how to use Sinatra, and multiples gems likes Rack or Puma.
+The Objectives is to learn how to use Sinatra, and multiples gems likes Sinatra, Rack or Puma.

 The app actually able a user to create a gossip, publish it, and make it possible to see it in details.